LiScI-Lab/SOM.jl/docs/src/index.md

 Pkg.add("PyPlot");
 ````

-A second solution (or second step) is to tell matplotlib the path to the correct
+A second solution (or second step) is to tell Matplotlib the path to the correct
 library, which is provided by Conda.
 Temporarily this can be achieved by starting Julia as